 One of the funniest lines in modern musical theatre mentions two important cruise-related locations: Spain and Florida.
-It happens in the Addams Family, when Gomez is asked about his lineage and responds that his long-lost relative set sail from Madrid to the New World, and three weeks later he was still in Madrid because it’s 200-ish miles to the nearest ocean.
-Eventually–somehow–the Addams ship makes it to southern Florida, a land infested with “moquitoes, crocodiles, and many Jewish peoples.”
+It happens in the Addams Family when Gomez is asked about his lineage and responds that his long-lost relative set sail from Madrid to the New World, and three weeks later he was still in Madrid because it’s 200-ish miles to the nearest ocean.
+Eventually–somehow–the Addams ship makes it to southern Florida, a land infested with “mosquitoes, crocodiles, and many Jewish peoples.”

-Of course Madrid is not a cruise port.
+Of course, Madrid is not a cruise port.
 But don’t let that stop you from including it as a pre/post shore option, albeit one reached by train, plane, or bus from the major port of Barcelona or elsewhere in Europe.

 While soooo many gays are in love with Barcelona, Madrid is a pre- or post-cruise option that you should consider.
 I recently went to Madrid by sort-of-accident: it was much cheaper to fly there than Barcelona so figured “why not spend a few days in a city I’ve never visited?”

 And WOW, what a city!!
 Bring your walking shoes!
 Here’s what you should do with a three-day pre- or post-cruise visit to the capital of Spain:

 - Arrive in style.
 Assuming you arrive from Barcelona on Spain’s outstanding high-speed rail, spend a few minutes wandering the exquisitely reimagined Puerto de Atocha train station, which is now a botanical garden unlike no other (if you’re visiting Madrid prior to your cruise, give yourself enough time here before your train to Barcelona!
 You’ll be glad you did).